-Carbapenems are broad spectrum beta-lactam antibiotics that include imipenem, merpenem, ertapenem, and doripem.
-The structure of these antibiotics make them highly resistant to most beta-lactamases, which are enzymes produced by some bacteria.
-Unlike other antibiotics, beta-lactam antibiotics targets both aerobic and anaerobic bacteria.
+Carbapenems are broad-spectrum beta-lactam antibiotics that include imipenem, meropenem, ertapenem, and doripenem.
+The structure of these antibiotics makes them highly resistant to most beta-lactamases, which are enzymes produced by some bacteria.
+Unlike other antibiotics, beta-lactam antibiotics target both aerobic and anaerobic bacteria.

 Carbapenems are indicated to treat mixed infections by targeting both aerobic and anaerobic microorganisms.
-The antibiotics are highly active against gram-positive cocci and most gram-negative cocci and bacilli.
-The drug is resistant to nearly all beta-lactamases and able to penetrate the gram-negative cell envelope.
-The broad antimicrobial spectrum of carbapenems promotes its utilization for patients undergoing chemotherapy.
+These antibiotics are highly active against gram-positive cocci as well as most gram-negative cocci and bacilli.
+The drug is resistant to nearly all beta-lactamases and can penetrate the gram-negative cell envelope.
+The broad antimicrobial spectrum that carbapenems cover promotes their utility for patients undergoing chemotherapy.

 Symptoms of gastrointestinal distress are the most common side effects of carbapenem administration.
 The patient may experience symptoms of nausea, vomiting, or diarrhea.
 Upset stomach or abdominal pain may also occur in patients prescribed carbapenems.

 Carbapenems are indicated for patients who fail to respond to more narrow-spectrum antibiotics.
 A small percentage of patients taking carbapenems develop suprainfections with bacteria or fungi.
-Suprainfections are the result of opportunistic pathogens that infect the body during treatment for another primary infection.
+Suprainfections result from opportunistic pathogens that infect the body during treatment for another primary infection.

 Imipenem is always administered with cilastatin, which is an inhibitor of renal dehydropeptidase I. Without cilastatin, imipenem is susceptible to degradation by renal dehydropeptidase I in the renal tubules.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.